Cha Jun-hwan

 Cha Jun-hwan (born October 21, 2001) is a South Korean figure skater.
-He is the 2023 World silver medalist, the 2022 Four Continents champion, the 2025 Four Continents silver medalist, the 2024 Four Continents bronze medalist, the 2018–2019 Grand Prix Final bronze medalist, a six-time Grand Prix medalist (6 bronze), a five-time ISU Challenger Series medalist (2 gold and 3 silver), the 2025 Asian Winter Games champion, the 2025 World University Games bronze medalist, as well as a nine-time consecutive South Korean national champion (2017–2025).
-He represented South Korea at the 2018 Winter Olympics and the 2022 Winter Olympics.
+He is the 2023 World silver medalist, a four-time Four Continents medalist (gold in 2022, silver in 2025 and 2026, and bronze in 2024), the 2018–2019 Grand Prix Final bronze medalist, a six-time Grand Prix medalist (6 bronze), a five-time ISU Challenger Series medalist (2 gold and 3 silver), the 2025 Asian Winter Games champion, the 2025 World University Games bronze medalist, as well as a ten-time consecutive South Korean national champion (2017–2026).
+He represented South Korea at the 2018, 2022, and 2026 Winter Olympics.
 At the junior level, Cha is the 2016–17 Junior Grand Prix Final bronze medalist and a two-time Junior Grand Prix gold medalist.

 Cha is the first South Korean man to win and to medal at the Four Continents Championships and the Asian Winter Games, as well as the first to medal at the World Championships, Grand Prix Final, Junior Grand Prix Final, and any senior Grand Prix event.

 Personal life and education

-Cha Jun-hwan was born in Seoul.
-He attended Whimoon Middle and High School and enrolled at Korea University as a Global Sport student in 2020.
-Cha has a brother who is four years older than him, and he speaks English fluently.
-He also has a cat named Thor.
+Cha Jun-hwan was born on October 21, 2001, in Seoul, South Korea.
+He has a brother who is four years older than him and a cat named Thor.
+In addition, he speaks English fluently.

+He graduated from Whimoon Middle School and Whimoon High School.
+In 2020, he enrolled in the Global Sport program at Korea University, majoring in Sport Business, and graduated in 2025.

 Competitive skating career

 Early career

 Having learned various skills such as ballet, swimming, violin and piano to become a more versatile actor, Cha also began skating at age seven during a special class held at a public rink near his home over the school break.
 Although he initially started with short-track speed skating, he later switched to figure skating, which he found more engaging.
 After the class ended, he decided to pursue figure skating seriously.
-He later said that while skating, he "liked the wind" and "felt the freeness," which was "so impactful" that he continued learning skating and decided to become an athlete.
+He later said that while skating, he "liked the wind" and "felt the freeness," which was "so impactful" that he continued to learn skating and decided to become an athlete.
 His first coach was former South Korean Olympic competitor Shin Hea-sook, and his skating idols were Evgeni Plushenko and Daisuke Takahashi.

 Cha placed fourth as a junior skater at the 2011 South Korean Championships.
 In 2012, he won the junior level at the South Korean Championships.
 In the 2012–13 season, he took the novice gold medal at the Asian Trophy and repeated as the junior champion at the South Korean Championships.
 He placed fifth at the senior level at the 2014 Korean Championships.
 This was his first senior experience at national championships.
 During the 2014–15 season, Cha won the novice gold medal at the Merano Cup and the senior bronze medal at the South Korean Championships.
 In March 2015, he began training in Toronto under Brian Orser to improve his jumps, including the triple Axel and quads.